Function (mathematics): By a formula

-Functions are often defined by a formula that describes a combination of arithmetic operations and previously defined functions; such a formula allows computing the value of the function from the value of any element of the domain.
+Functions are often defined by an expression that describes a combination of arithmetic operations and previously defined functions; such a formula allows computing the value of the function from the value of any element of the domain.

 For example, in the above example, $f$ can be defined by the formula $f(n) = n+1$, for $n\in\{1,2,3\}$.

 When a function is defined this way, the determination of its domain is sometimes difficult.
 If the formula that defines the function contains divisions, the values of the variable for which a denominator is zero must be excluded from the domain; thus, for a complicated function, the determination of the domain passes through the computation of the zeros of auxiliary functions.
 Similarly, if square roots occur in the definition of a function from $\mathbb{R}$ to $\mathbb{R},$ the domain is included in the set of the values of the variable for which the arguments of the square roots are nonnegative.